WillemTheWalrus/Teaching-MobileApps/projects/project 2/DesignDoc.md

   3. Now press the image button for the effect you would like to have applied to your picture
   4. From here, if the saving function actually worked, you would press save image and then be redirected to the first screen.
       Unfortunately I was unable to figure out how to do this.
 I will see you later this week with questions.

+     Note: The location that the files save to (within the file explorer) on my device is:
+          /My Files/Internal Storage/Android/data/com.willemthewalrus.devimgexample/files/Pictures